warmist/scripts/docs/quickfort.rst

 Quickfort reads stored blueprint files and applies them to the game map.
-You can apply blueprints that designate digging, build buildings, place stockpiles, mark zones, and/or configure settings.
-If you find yourself spending time doing similar or repetitive things in your forts, this tool can be an immense help.
+You can apply blueprints that designate digging, build buildings, place stockpiles, mark zones, and more.
+If you find yourself spending time doing similar or repetitive designs in your forts, this tool can be an immense help.

 Note that this is the commandline tool.
 Please see `gui/quickfort` if you'd like a graphical in-game UI for selecting, previewing, and applying blueprints.